buildit/gravity-metalsmith-seed/README.md

 # Gravity & Metalsmith Shell - [![Build Status][buildstatus image]][buildstatus url]

-This shell can be used as a base to quickly create your own static site with [Gravity](gravity home).
+**Quickly create your own static site powered by [Gravity][gravity home]!**

+The primary purpose of this shell is to allow rapid creation of websites (internal or external) - which use Buildit's design system for consistency and future proofed brand alignment.

 - **[Getting Started documentation][gettingstarted docs]**